Many products on this page are from partners who compensate us. This doesn't influence our ratings. Our opinions are our own.

 Final verdict

-Pick Chase Sapphire Preferred if you prefer more versatile travel rewards and a lower annual fee.
-Choose Amex Gold if you spend heavily on dining and groceries and can justify the higher annual fee through those rewards.
+Pick Chase Sapphire Preferred if you prioritize travel benefits and want a lower annual fee.
+Pick Amex Gold if your spending heavily favors dining and groceries, and you're willing to pay a premium for higher returns in these categories.

 Frequently asked questions